Ninad1103/DL-Project/README.md

 ***by
 NINAD MHALGI and ABICHAL GHOSH***

+The file "DL_Midsem_U2Net.ipynb" contains the implementation of UNet, whereas "Final_DL_Compre.ipynb" contains the implementation of U2Net Compre Final

 The ipynb notebook contains one of the possible training and test combination which is

       trained - ECSSD, validated - ECSSD